roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

     -   Enable the health check feature for a TCP-based SLB instance

         -   By default, the health check feature is enabled for TCP listeners and cannot be disabled.
 The annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-health-check-flag annotation` is invalid.
-        -   To create a TCP-based SLB instance with the health check feature enabled, all annotations specified in the following example are required.
+        -   To create a TCP-based SLB instance with the health check feature enabled, all annotations that are specified in the following example are required.
         ```
         apiVersion: v1
         kind: Service